denten-books/plain-text/0-intro.md

 do, he concludes, "is to master a few things in the immediate environment" [@winner_autonomous_1978, 286].

-Langdon Winner could scarcely anticipate the exponential growth of computing systems that surround us today.
-Quote code complexity.
+Langdon Winner could scarcely anticipate the exponential growth in complexity of computing systems that surround us today.
+The Unix operating system announced on the pages of the Proceedings of the fourth ACM symposium on Operating systems in 1972 comprised roughly 10,000 lines of code [@ritchie_unix_1973; @ritchie_unix_1974; @mccandless_million_2015].
+To give the reader an idea of scale, consider the aggregate length of Shakespeare's *Hamlet*, *Richard III*, and *Macbeth* put together.
+By contrast, *Google* internet services comprise more than 2 billion lines of code, or roughly 700 million *Hamlets*.

 Local.
 My methodology thus lies in the dialectical tension between making known and making strange.
 Each chapter unpacks metaphors like